vajira1/AWAN-MD/README.md

 ### <br> ❖ FOR SUPPORT ❖

-**`➩ HII DEARS FRIENDS IF YOU WANT ANY HELP SO YOU CAN CONTACT↘︎ WITH ME WIA WHATSAPP ITS ME SILENT✠LOVER⁴³²࿐➺`**
+**`➩ HII DEARS FRIENDS IF YOU WANT ANY HELP SO YOU CAN CONTACT↘︎ WITH ME WIA WHATSAPP ITS ME AWAN ZADA 👑`**

 -------